 Tuscan Blond Tarantula

 Wondering what Tarantulas eat?
 They eat insects, especially larger ones like crickets and grasshoppers, June beetles, cicadas, and caterpillars.
 The cage didn’t have a lot of sight obstructions and the Tarantula was very visible, making it perfect for a class pet.

 Don’t they look exactly how you’d picture a frog?
 They are large also, compared to other frog species making them very visible.
 They also are quite active so they would be fun to watch.

 Giant Desert Centipede

-One of my kids’ class pets were a couple of giant millipedes that mostly stayed burrowed or didn’t seem to move around much.
+One of my kids’ class pets was a couple of giant millipedes that mostly stayed burrowed or didn’t seem to move around much.
 This one is quite large — it’s a Giant after all — and the coloring makes it stand out from the soil.
 It didn’t move much when we observed it but then it wasn’t buried either.

 In college, one guy I knew kept Madagascar Hissing Cockroaches as pets and I didn’t mind them at all.
 Does it creep you out?
 They are not that noisy and they don’t seem to move quickly like a house cockroach can.
 I think it would make an interesting class pet, do you?